docker-flow/docker-flow-proxy/article.md

 That's it.
 That single command reconfigured the proxy.
 All we had to do is run the `reconfigure` command together with a few arguments.
 The `--service-name` contains the name of the service we want to integrate with the proxy.
 The `--service-path` is the unique URL that identifies the service.

-Let's see whether it worked.
+Let's see whether the service is indeed accessible through the proxy.

 ```bash
 curl -I proxy/api/v1/books